SimoAntikainen/ai-agent-demo/README.md

 ### Creating the ZILLIZ cluster of book reviews

+follow the underlying steps (first two optional if you use the subset of data found under `app/book_reviews`)

 Download the Amazon book reviews dataset from https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews?resource=download

 The dataset is practically a smaller subset of a larger Amazon products dataset.
 You can access it at https://amazon-reviews-2023.github.io/

-Then follow the underlying steps (first two optional if you use the subset of data found under `app/book_reviews`)
 ```
 #1. unpack the dataset .csv files under /app/book_reviews
 unzip archive.zip -d ./app/book_reviews